 Home Treatments for Puppy Constipation

 Treating constipation must address the specific cause to be effective, but in general, treatment for canine constipation is the same as people.
-Feeding a diet containing seven to thirteen percent fiber (look on the pet food label), drinking lots of water, and a regular exercise regimen (a daily 20-minute walk) are beneficial, as is increasing the puppy’s exercise.
+Feeding a diet containing seven to thirteen percent fiber (look on the pet food label), drinking lots of water, and a regular exercise regimen (a daily 20-minute walk) is beneficial, as is increasing the puppy’s exercise.

 Here are some other tips.

-- Add Milk Mild cases of constipation may benefit from temporarily adding milk to the diet, which has a laxative effect in some dogs.
+- Add Milk: Mild cases of constipation may benefit from temporarily adding milk to the diet, which has a laxative effect in some dogs.
 Give your small puppy 1/8 cup twice a day, and a large puppy 1/2 cup twice a day until regular again.

-- Bulk Them Up Metamucil-type products contain cellulose ingredients which attract water and add bulk to the stool.
+- Bulk Them Up: Metamucil-type products contain cellulose ingredients which attract water and add bulk to the stool.
 Mix non-flavored Metamucil with your puppy's food; one teaspoon twice a day for small pups, and two to three teaspoons twice a day for large pups is helpful.

-- Add Natural Fiber Bran cereals, and canned pumpkin or squash are natural sources of fiber that also work well, and puppies seem to like the flavor.
+- Add Natural Fiber: Bran cereals and canned pumpkin or squash are natural sources of fiber that also work well, and puppies seem to like the flavor.
 To promote regularity, add 1/2 teaspoon to your small puppy's food, or about 2 tablespoons to the big puppy's diet.
 Get the canned (plain) pumpkin, divide into these small doses on a cookie sheet or ice cube tray, and freeze.
 Then you can thaw and offer as treats when needed.

-- Give Healthy Chews For pups that relish vegetable snacks, offer a stick or two of carrot or celery.
+- Give Healthy Chews: For pups that relish vegetable snacks, offer a stick or two of carrot or celery.
 The fiber and liquid help reduce constipation and also gives your puppy an outlet for chewing urges.
 Don't give your puppy bones, and offer rawhide treats only if he chews but doesn't swallow them.